🍽️ Beverages Guide

 Can I drink green tea instead? +

-Green tea is unfermented and generally a Score 1 (Moderate).
-It still contains caffeine and some DAO inhibitors, but it is significantly safer than black tea.
+Green tea is unfermented and is generally considered a lower-risk option.
+It still contains caffeine and some polyphenols, but tends to be better tolerated than black tea by sensitive individuals.

 Some people find these options helpful